Walter Vetrivel: Production

 After the success of Rickshaw Mama (1992), P. Vasu decided to make another film with Sathyaraj under his production banner Kamalam Films.
 Vasu narrated three stories and asked Sathyaraj to select any one; Sathyaraj selected the story with a police backdrop which became Walter Vetrivel.
 At the launch of the film, Rajinikanth clapped the shot, Vijayakanth directed the first shot and Prabhu switched on the camera.
 The title character was partly inspired by a real policeman named Walter Devaram.
-In 2020, Walter Devaram said Vasu approached him seeking permission to use his name, but "there wasn't any need for such permission, as they didn't use my full name".
+In 2020, Devaram said Vasu approached him seeking permission to use his name, but "there wasn't any need for such permission, as they didn't use my full name".
+Some scenes were shot at Rajaji Hall.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja, with lyrics written by Vaali.

 Release and reception

 Walter Vetrivel was released on 14 January 1993.
 Malini Mannath of The Indian Express wrote, "Vasu's screenplay is etched to give maximum shock value [..]
 But the film is worth watching in the sense that despite flaws Vasu has managed to give a film that is different and gripping".
 K. Vijiyan of New Straits Times gave a positive review praising Vasu's direction and Sathyaraj's acting.
 C. R. K. of Kalki wrote that the sequences move at fast pace which makes viewers forget certain flaws.
 The film was a major commercial success, and ran for over 200 days in theatres.
 At the 14th Cinema Express Awards, Sathyaraj and Sukanya won in the Best Actor – Tamil and Best Actress Special Award categories respectively.